Important Dates for the May 5, 2025 Primary and Special Election:

-- October 8 – Early in-person voting begins at the Board of Elections; absentee voting by mail begins.
+- April 8 – Early in-person voting begins at the Board of Elections; absentee voting by mail begins.

-- November 3 – Early in-person voting at the Board of Elections ends.
+- May 4 – Early in-person voting at the Board of Elections ends.

-- November 5 – Election Day!
+- May 6 – Election Day!
 The polls are open 6:30 a.m. – 7:30 p.m.
 Absentee ballots not mailed may be personally delivered by you or a near relative* to the Athens County Board of Elections at 15 South Court Street, Athens before 7:30 p.m.

 Some polling locations have changed.
 Check your Athens County polling place.

 Find all of these dates and more on the Ohio Secretary of State’s website.
-You can also find on the Secretary of State website a Sample Ballot.

 Absentee Voting by Mail